You are here

-If you are a beginner and have just started to study production theories of microeconomics, so then you are on the right place to start from.
-After studying this article, you will learn the concepts of production, production function, and the concepts of total, average and marginal product and their relationships.
-Moreover, you will also get to know types of production function on the basis of time, variability of factor proportion and factor substitutability (linearly homogeneous production function, Cobb-Douglas production function and CES production function) in a clear-cut way.
+If you are a beginner and have just started to study production theories of microeconomics, so then you are in the right place to start from.
+After studying this article, you will learn the concepts of production, production function, and the concepts of total, average, and marginal product and their relationships.
+Moreover, you will also get to know types of production functions based on time, variability of factor proportion, and factor substitutability (linearly homogeneous production function, Cobb-Douglas production function, and CES production function) in a clear-cut way.

 The theory of production is a very crucial subject matter in the field of economics.
 And, production theories heavily rely on the concept of production and production function.
-It would be more fruitful to understand the precise concept of the terms production and production function, before we attempt to study the production theories, that are extensively used in the filed of economics .
-In this scenario, below mentioned sections try to elaborate these concepts one after another.
+It would be more fruitful to understand the precise concept of the terms production and production function before we attempt to study the production theories, that are extensively used in the field of economics.
+In this scenario, below mentioned sections try to elaborate on these concepts one after another.

 Concept of Production and Production Function

-In economic profession, production refers to the creation of utility.
-The creation of utility is possible through the conversion of factor inputs into the output, and this job is done by production function.
+In the economic profession, production refers to the creation of utility.
+The creation of utility is possible through the conversion of factor inputs into the output, and this job is done by the production function.
 Inputs that are used in the production are factors of production or simply, factor inputs.
-Production function incorporates factor inputs in the production process and yields the output.
-Hence, production function is the process by which inputs are converted into output.
+The production function incorporates factor inputs in the production process and yields the output.
+Hence, the production function is the process by which inputs are converted into output.
 In other words, production function is defined as the technical or engineering relationship between factor inputs and outputs.
 Mathematically, it is expressed as:

 Q = f (K, L, M, N, …, Z) … … … (I),

 However, in modern economics, labor and capital are only two dominant factors of production.
-Economists overlook other factors of production so as to produce basic economic framework or economic model with ease of exposition.
+Economists overlook other factors of production to produce a basic economic framework or economic model with ease of exposition.
 Accordingly, the usable production function shall revert to

 Q = f (K, L) … … … (II),

-where, notations stand for their usual meaning.
+where notations stand for their usual meaning.
 Given the values of K and L, they are referred to as exogenous variables i.e. their values are taken as given.
-Unlikely, Q is called endogenous i.e. whose value depends on other variables and vary over time.
-In addition, production function also equally represents the technology of production.
-The basic economic theory of production assumes only the efficient method of production, because inefficient method of production will not be used by a rational producer.
+Unlikely, Q is called endogenous i.e. whose value depends on other variables and varies over time.
+In addition, the production function also equally represents the technology of production.
+The basic economic theory of production assumes only the efficient method of production because an inefficient method of production will not be used by a rational producer.

 We need some preliminary concepts while studying the production theory.
-They are total products and per unit products.
-The total product of capital (TPK) and total product of Labor (TPL) are the total product concepts; and marginal product of capital (MPK), marginal product of Labor (MPL), average product of capital (APK) and average product of Labor (APL) are the per unit product concepts.
-We elaborate these concepts in terms of labor, which equally applies in terms of capital as well.
+They are total products and per-unit products.
+The total product of capital (TPK) and total product of Labor (TPL) are the total product concepts; and the marginal product of capital (MPK), the marginal product of Labor (MPL), the average product of capital (APK) and average product of Labor (APL) are the per unit product concepts.
+We elaborate on these concepts in terms of labor, which equally applies in terms of capital as well.

 Total Product

-Total product of labor is the aggregate amount of output produced by the total labor units used in the production.
-Alternatively, TPL is the sum of marginal products of labor i.e. TPL = MPL (1) + MPL (2) + MPL (3) + … + MPL (n-1) + MPL (n), where MPL (n) is the marginal product of labor from nth unit of labor.
+The total product of labor is the aggregate amount of output produced by the total labor units used in the production.
+Alternatively, TPL is the sum of marginal products of labor i.e. TPL = MPL (1) + MPL (2) + MPL (3) + … + MPL (n-1) + MPL (n), where MPL (n) is the marginal product of labor from an nth unit of labor.

 Average Product of Labor

-It is the output per unit of labor (APL) and obtained by dividing the total product of labor (TPL) by total number of labor (L) i.e. APL = TPL /L. In figure presented below, average products of labor at point B and C are given by the slopes of line segments OB and OC respectively.
+It is the output per unit of labor (APL) and is obtained by dividing the total product of labor (TPL) by the total number of labor (L) i.e. APL = TPL /L. In the figure presented below, average products of labor at points B and C are given by the slopes of line segments OB and OC respectively.

 Marginal Product of Labor